Mubarizt44/Sample_project/README.md

 ## Work flow

 - The work flow here is mostly Excel -> SQL -> Power BI
-- Some of the projects use python for data manipulation and visualization.
+- Some projects use python for data manipulation and visualization.